Encamina/enmarcha/samples/Data/Encamina.Enmarcha.Samples.Data.EntityFramework/README.md

 # Running the EntityFramework ENMARCHA Nuget sample

-The EntityFramework ENMARCHA Nuget provides a similar Microsoft Entity Framework experience using SQL Server databasde.
+The Entity Framework ENMARCHA Nuget provides a similar Microsoft Entity Framework experience using SQL Server databasde.
 SQL Server is a relational database management system (RDBMS) developed by Microsoft.
 This guide will assist you in executing the sample.

 ## Prerequisites